-This is the standard unit of measure of illuminance, or how much light is hitting a given surface.
+This is the standard unit of measure of luminescence, or how much light is hitting a given surface.
 Since we know that one lux is equal to one lumen per square meter, we can calculate how much light (lumens) is needed to illuminate a given space.
+Learn more about lux.

 For IECEx approvals, we talk about Ex Certified Bodies (see ExCB).
 The list of approved ExCBs is maintained by IECEx.

-op is These letters are used to indicate a product complies with the safety standards for optical radiation (also called ‘optical irradiation’).
+These letters are used to indicate a product complies with the safety standards for optical radiation (also called ‘optical irradiation’).
 High-powered LED luminaires can create an ignition source if they are not designed to take into account the radiated energy of the LEDs.
 This can be a significant risk as LED technology continues to increase the power generated by each diode.
-For more information, please see LINK.

 Short for Restriction of Hazardous Substances.
 This European Union directive puts very strict rules on the use of dangerous substances in electronics, such as lead and mercury.
 All products, including spare parts and cables, sold in the EU must adhere to these rules.

 The RoHS does not currently have a marking of its own.
 It is assumed that if a product uses the CE mark, it complies with the RoHS directive.
 ATEX directives do not add additional RoHS requirements.